wikimedia/mediawiki-skins-Cavendish/README.md

 `$wgCavendishQRUrlAdd`
 Used to track campaign for entry through QR Code in analytics software (e.g. Google Analytics, Piwik, ...); default is "?pk_campaign=qr-code"

-`$wgCavendishColor`
-Select color of the theme: blue, brown or green (default is blue)